IT22052124/Cloud-Native-Food-Ordering-Delivery-System/order/README.md

 #### Create Order

-Creates an order from the current cart items, supporting multiple restaurants.
+Creates an order from the current cart items.

 - **URL**: `/orders`
 - **Method**: `POST`